renesas-rz/rzg-object-detection-demo/README.md

 Buttons:
   Run: Run inference on the selected image once.
-  Load Image: Load an image from the filesystem.
-Supported formats are
+  Load File: Load an image or video from the filesystem.
+Media formats
-              bmp, jpg, and png.
+             supported by OpenCV 4.1.1 and GStreamer 1.12.2 can be opened, including mp4, m4v, mkv, webm, bmp, jpg, png.
+  Video Controls: Only available when video is loaded.
+Play,
+                  pause, stop, and seek can be performed.
-  Load Webcam: Load a webcam stream.
+  Load Camera: Load a camera stream.
-  Capture Image: Capture an image from the webcam.
+  Capture Image: Capture an image from the camera.
-  Continuous Checkbox: Only available when a webcam stream is loaded.
+  Continuous Checkbox: Only available when a camera stream or video
+                       is loaded.
 Enable to continuously run inference.
   Stop: Stop continuous inference.
   Threads: Only available in CPU mode.
 Change the number of inference
            threads.
   About->License: Read the license that this app is licensed under.
-  Camera->Reset: Reset the connection to the webcam.
+  Camera->Reset: Reset the connection to the camera.
-  Camera->Disconnect: Disconnect the currently connected webcam.
+  Camera->Disconnect: Disconnect the currently connected camera.

 Default options:
   Camera: /dev/v4l/by-id/<first file>